North Korean cult of personality: Kim Il Sung (1948–1994)

 The Kimilsungia is an orchid named after Kim Il Sung by Indonesian former president Sukarno.
 It was named after him in 1965 during a visit to the Bogor Botanical Gardens.
 According to a 2005 speech by Kim Jong Il, Sukarno and the garden's director wanted to name the flower after Kim Il Sung.
 Kim Il Sung declined, yet Sukarno insisted, "No. You have rendered enormous services to mankind, so you deserve a high honour."
 Domestically, the flowers (and the Kimjongilia, described below) are used in idolizing the leadership.

 When Kim Il Sung died in 1994, Kim Jong Il declared a national mourning period for three years.
 Those who were found violating the mourning rules (such as drinking) were met with punishment.
+During the 10-day national mourning period, women were not allowed to wear makeup or style their hair, drinking, dancing, and musical activities were prohibited, and all North Koreans were required to pay their respects at the statue of Kim Il Sung.
 After his death he was referred to as the "Eternal President".
 In 1998 the national constitution was changed to reflect this.
 When his father died, Kim Jong Il greatly expanded the nation's cult of personality.
 In 1997, the Juche Era dating system, which begins with the birth of Kim Il Sung (April 15, 1912) as year 1, was introduced and replaced the Gregorian calendar.
-The year would thus correspond to Juche (there is no year 0).
+However, it is no longer in use as of 2024.

 July 8, 2014 marked the 20th anniversary of Kim Il Sung's death.
 North Korean authorities declared a ten-day mourning period which ran from July 1 to July 10.
 The anniversary involved lectures, study sessions, local choirs, etc., with children and workers being mobilized to take part in the various events.
 According to a resident of Hyesan, "Nowadays people are having a hard time... as events related to the passing of the Suryeong are going on every single day in the Democratic Women's Union and workplaces alike".
 Nevertheless, the resident said, "Nobody is complaining about it, maybe because ever since the purge of Jang Song-thaek last year, if you picked a fight they'd just drag you away".